What Are Reciprocal Pronouns?

 This sentence shows that tomorrow Sarah is going to meet me and I'm going to meet her.
 So, it's a reciprocal or mutual action.

-When there are two people involved in the action, this sentence means I shouldn’t lie to you and you shouldn’t lie to me.
-But if there are more than two people involved, it means no one in the group should lie to none of the members.
+When there are two people involved in the action, this sentence means I shouldn't lie to you and you shouldn't lie to me.
+But if there are more than two people involved, it means no one in the group should lie to other people.